Equity & Anti-Racism

 As a member of the American Library Association (ALA), we refer to resources compiled for both ALA members and the public about Black Lives Matter and related issues, sharing them for informational purposes.

-As a member of the Urban Libraries Council (ULC), the Oak Park Public Library is one of the 200+ public libraries across North America who have signed ULC’s Statement on Race and Social Equity.
+As a member of the Urban Libraries Council (ULC), the Oak Park Public Library is one of the 200+ public libraries across North America that have signed ULC’s Statement on Race and Social Equity.
 This statement, which serves as a baseline upon which libraries can build policies and actions that make their communities more inclusive and just, reads as follows:

 As leaders of North America’s public libraries, we are committed to achieving racial and social equity by contributing to a more just society in which all community members can realize their full potential.
 Our libraries can help achieve true and sustained equity through an intentional, systemic and transformative library-community partnership.
 Our library systems are working to achieve equity in the communities we serve by: